 If I get the job I'll never forget you guys, I really appreciate the help and I've rewritten it all with the help of these posts.

-post what you have user, maybe we can still unfuck it further m8
+post what you have anon, maybe we can still unfuck it further m8

 1 second just adding a few touches here and there.
 It's still not much at all to look at, I'm slowly writing it.

 by 1 second i mean 10 mins as of now

 Just take your time and post when you think it's finished.

 Like I said, not much to look at, at all.